giorgio40/giorgio40/README.md

 Proud graduate of the BloomTech (formerly Lambda School) Full-Stack Web program.
 Its been a long journey but the best thing I have done in my life for a change in careers.
-Im a full stack software engineer originally from Arlington, Virginia and have lived in Charlottesville, Virginia for the last 25 years.
-I have a passion to code.
+Im a full stack software engineer originally from Arlington, Virginia and have lived in Charlottesville, Virginia for the last 30 years.